 The Scheme Property may be invested in approved securities.
-An approved security is a transferable security that is admitted to an official listing in the United Kingdom or an EEA State or is traded under the rules of an eligible securities market (otherwise than by specific permission of the market authority).
-An eligible market is a regulated market that is open to the public and regularly traded; further details are set out in sub-paragraph 1.6.20 below.
+An approved security is a transferable security that is admitted to official listing in the UK or an EEA State or is traded on or under the rules of an eligible securities market (otherwise than by specific permission of the market authority).
+An eligible market is a regulated market that is regulated, open to the public and operates regularly; further details are set out in subparagraph 1.6.20 below.